elasticluster/elasticluster/docs/configure.rst

 clusters in different clouds.
 The mapping between cluster and cloud provider is done in the `cluster` section (see later).

-Currently two cloud providers are available:
+Currently three cloud providers are available:

+- openstack: supports OpenStack cloud
-- boto: supports OpenStack and Amazon EC2
+- boto: supports Amazon EC2 and compatible cloud
 - google: supports Google Compute Engine

 Therefore the following configuration option needs to be set in the cloud
 section: